todd-roberts/AirpunkAdventure/README.md

 2. **Easier, more immersive navigation**
    Free 3D flight is cognitively heavy.
 Rails let players focus on timing and tactics instead of piloting a helicopter.
 3. **Prebaked navmeshes (the subtle win)**
-   Predictable rest positions mean you can prebake navmeshes and do believable **on-deck NPC** movement when ships aren’t sliding.
-That’s almost impossible with free-flight platforms.
+   Predictable rest positions mean you can prebake navmeshes and do believable **on-deck NPC** movement when ships aren’t moving.

 #### What to tweak first